 In 1975, Dove assumed sponsorship of the VISTA project.
 The RSVP (Retired & Senior Volunteer Program) was initiated.
 Two additional staff members joined Ray, Fred Spannaus as a VISTA volunteer and Sue Simcox, a founder and volunteer became the Program Director.
-(Fred later served as Executive Director as Ray pursued other employment.
-Ray later joined Dove as Finance Director while Sue remained on staff until 1993, when she retired to become one of Dove's greatest volunteers!)

 As Dove marked its tenth anniversary in 1980, staff and volunteers began their response to battered women.
 Beginning with a hotline, the program grew to include support groups, advocacy and emergency shelter.

 Volunteers at St. Paul's United Methodist Church opened our Clothing Room to serve children (currently hosted at Prairie Avenue Christian Church.)

 84-85 two projects were added to Dove.
 BABES (Beginning Awareness Basic Educations Studies) brought a message of good self image and making good choices to K-3rd grade classrooms.
 MAX (Macon County Assistance eXchange), a church-based financial assistance network to screen and fill requests for emergency help started and has been hosted at First United Methodist Church.